09:39

 We disconnect.

-We feel exhausted in the blue zone.
+We feel exhausted in there.

 We shut down.